barishazar3431/connect-four-game/README.md

 # Connect Four AI Implementation

-This project was made as part of the CSE4082 - Introduction to Artificial Intelligence Course at Marmara University (Instructor: Ali Haydar Özer).
+This project was done as part of the CSE4082 - Introduction to Artificial Intelligence Course at Marmara University (Instructor: Ali Haydar Özer).

 ## About the Project
 You can find the details of the project under Project Files folder.